noemivannucchi/radioactive_decay/README.md

 ### plot
 It loads the results of the ODE from the file 'results.txt' and it plots the solution of the differential equation.
 In this case, it plots the number of radioacive decaying nuclei N remaining after a time t vs time t (in s).
 You can also set x and y labels and put the grid.
+### fit and fit_funct
+It loads the time values and the corresponding resulting values from 'odeint'.
+Then it fits these points with the function 'fitfunct', which represents a decreasing exponential and whose definition can be found in the file 'fit_funct'.
+The initial parameters for the fitting function are taken from the configuration file 'configfit.ini'.
+In addition, it plots the fit curve on the initial data and it prints R squared and the parameters extracted from the fit with their standard deviations.
+### configfit.ini
+This configuration file allows you to set the initial parameters for the fitting function 'fitfunct'.
+As an example, it contains the values near those we expect for "Radium226".